Can Coterra Energy Inc. (CTRA) Remain Competitive?

 Analysts’ Opinion of CTRA

-Many brokerage firms have already submitted their reports for CTRA stocks, with Goldman repeating the rating for CTRA by listing it as a “Buy.”
-The predicted price for CTRA in the upcoming period, according to Goldman is $25 based on the research report published on October 22nd of the current year 2021.
+Many brokerage firms have already submitted their reports for CTRA stocks, with Raymond James repeating the rating for CTRA by listing it as a “Outperform.”
+The predicted price for CTRA in the upcoming period, according to Raymond James is $27 based on the research report published on October 26th of the current year 2021.

-Piper Sandler, on the other hand, stated in their research note that they expect to see CTRA reach a price target of $26, previously predicting the price at $20.
-The rating they have provided for CTRA stocks is “Overweight” according to the report published on October 21st, 2021.
+Goldman, on the other hand, stated in their research note that they expect to see CTRA reach a price target of $25.
+The rating they have provided for CTRA stocks is “Buy” according to the report published on October 22nd, 2021.

-Mizuho gave a rating of “Buy” to CTRA, setting the target price at $31 in the report published on October 18th of the current year.
+Piper Sandler gave a rating of “Overweight” to CTRA, setting the target price at $26 in the report published on October 21st of the current year.

-Volatility was left at 4.42%, however, over the last 30 days, the volatility rate increased by 3.94%, as shares surge +2.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +42.60% upper at present.
+Volatility was left at 3.86%, however, over the last 30 days, the volatility rate increased by 3.34%, as shares sank -4.18% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +46.13% upper at present.

 Stock Fundamentals for CTRA